Friendship. Fly fishing. A thirst for adventure.

 When counting the canyon floor, Jenny flew up to about 900 feet for the film, though that’s not even close to the height she can fly.
 But the real test of skill was keeping the octocopter stable in windy weather and using the controls much like “second-nature” once out in the desert landscape.

 Our underwater shots by Justin Zellars took some finessing as well.
 Zellars said he shot for hours on end in shallow water to get the trout feeding.
-In rigging his own weight and mini-tripod, he was able to leave the cameras rolling underwater with protective casing.
 Though only a few of his shots made it into the final cut, the long grueling hours to get just the right shot of trout underwater was well worth it.

-For the film’s narration, we used our very own studio photographer and project manager Tim Stansell, who also served in getting nature shots, using telephoto lenses for long shots out at Lees Ferry and helping with coloring post production.
+For the film’s narration, we used our very own studio photographer and project manager Tim Stansell, who also served in getting nature shots, and helping with coloring post production.

-The team used a number of DSLR cameras, Jenny the Octocopter, a Sony FS-700 for slow-motion, our RED camera, and other equipment for the film, along with help from friends and fisherman Terry Gunn of Lees Ferry Anglers and the Lees Ferry Lodge at Vermilion Cliffs.
+We also received much help from friend and fisherman Terry Gunn of Lees Ferry Anglers and the Lees Ferry Lodge at Vermilion Cliffs.
 Before the trip, our crew had to gain a variety of permits to film within the area and on the river.
 Once everything was approved, we were good to go!

 The crew’s love for the outdoors and Arizona’s hidden gems is clear with “Vermillion” and others like “Coconino.”
 As a studio, we’re more than excited and proud of the crew who put their hearts and souls into what they do.
 This is just the start to a bright future here at Kitchen Sink.
 We hope you stick around for the ride.